 The 1,600-ton British freighter "Topaz" us yesterday (July 31) being loaded in Zeebrugge with atomic waste for dumping in the Bay of Biscay.

-The 1,600-ton British freighter "Topaz" us yesterday (July 31) being loaded in Zeebrugge with atomic waste for dumping in the Bay of Biscay.
+Background: The 1,600-ton British freighter "Topaz" us yesterday (July 31) being loaded in Zeebrugge with atomic waste for dumping in the Bay of Biscay.
 The 1,300 tons of waste, from the Belgian Government's nuclear centre at Mol, is sealed in spacial drums.
 It arrived in Zeebrugge aboard a special train on Thursday (July 29) after a 105-mile (172 kilometres) journey across Belgium, and the Topaz was sealed off from nearby vessels by a police cordon during the three-day loading operation.
 Workmen handling the drums wore protective clothing, and the Belgian Government said that the dumping operation was in strict accordance with international rules.
 Similar trainloads of radio-active materials had been arriving at Zeebrugge three or four times a year since 1968 for dumping at sea, the statement added.

 SYNOPSIS: One thousand three hundred tons of atomic waste from Belgium's nuclear centre is on its way to be dumped in the Bay of Biscay after being loaded onto a ship in the Belgian port of Zeebrugge.